flexn-io/graybox/packages/graybox/README.md

 3. Customize `capabilities` according to your platform scope (in the example are all supported platforms by Graybox), simulator environment and testable application.
 4. Customize `services` according to your platform scope.
 5. Customize any other needed properties like `baseUrl` and `specs`.
-6. If Graybox is added to monorepo package then lines below must be added to monorepo root `package.json`.
+6. If Graybox is added to yarn workspaces monorepo then lines below must be added to monorepo root `package.json`.

 ```json
 "nohoist": [